Activities

 5. Communicate and document data processing

 Education is key to a safe usage of data.
-Data literacy programs can should be run not only for citizens but for the specialists as well.
+Data literacy programs should be run not only for citizens but for the specialists as well.
 These should provide guides and guidelines on how to use data responsibly by showcasing examples in different dimensions: Technical, juridical, ethical.

 Another good way to showcase loophole or errors in your data system is to let citizens flag problematic or sensitive datasets.
 Involve communities in data governance and set up review boards.